Extended Benefits: What are Reasonable and Customary Charges?

 Three Types of Therapeutic Ketogenic Diets

-The very high fat and minimal protein content of 4 : 1 and 3 : 1 ketogenic diets makes Meal Plan design both time consuming, and challenging.
-It is not easy to come up with palatable food combinations with the precise amounts of protein, fat and carbohydrate required, and meals in 4:1 and 3:1 diets are really more a combination of precise amounts of specific ingredients, assembled to be as palatable as possible.
+High-fat, low-protein diets such as 4:1 and 3:1 ketogenic diets make Meal Plan design both time-consuming and challenging.
+It is not easy to come up with palatable food combinations with the precise amounts of protein, fat, and carbohydrate required.
+Meals in a 4:1 and 3:1 therapeutic ketogenic diet are precise amounts of ingredients that are assembled to be as palatable as possible.

 Classic Ketogenic Diet (KD) – 4 : 1

-The 4:1 Classic Ketogenic diet has long-standing use in treating epilepsy and seizure disorder, and is sometimes used as adjunct treatment along with chemo and radiation in specific cancers, such as glioblastoma.
+The 4:1 KD is used for epilepsy and seizure disorders, and is sometimes used along with chemo or radiation for cancers like glioblastoma.

-The classic Ketogenic Diet (KD) has a 4:1 ratio i.e. 4 parts of fat for every 1 part protein and carbs.
-That is, for every 5 grams of food there are 4 grams of fat and 1 gram of protein and/or carbohydrate.
+The classic Ketogenic Diet (KD) has a 4:1 ratio, i.e., 4 parts of fat for every 1 part protein and carbohydrate.
+That is, for every 5 grams of food, there are 4 grams of fat and 1 gram of protein, and/or carbohydrate.

-Depending on the application, protein may be determined as 1 g of protein per kg body weight, carbohydrate as 10-15 g per day total, and the remainder of calories provided as fat.
-Sometimes, protein is set at 10% or 15% of calories, and carbohydrate ranging from 5% – 10% of calories.
+Depending on the use, protein may be set at 1 g of protein per kg body weight, carbohydrate at 10-15 g per day total, and the remainder of calories provided as fat.
+Sometimes, protein is set at 10% or 15% of calories, and carbohydrate ranges from 5% – 10% of calories.
+[1].

 Modified Ketogenic Diet (MKD) – 3 : 1 ratio